fletchjp/MERG-Arduino-Kit110-Examples/README.md

  This is an example of the use of a CANshield with a DFRobot shield with a 2 by 16 LCD display and a set of buttons.

+ This example shows how it is possible to send and receive events which are integrated with the buttons and the display.

+ It is also possible to receive a query and reply giving the state of the display.

  Further information will be found in a README file included with the example.